MCT-master/mct-master.github.io/_posts/2022-04-02-aleksati-5g-nmp.md

 <figure style="float: none">
     <img src="/assets/image/2022_04_01_aleksati_5g_telenor_sweetspot_method.jpg" alt="5g_telenor_sweetspot_method" title="5g_telenor_sweetspot_method" width="auto" />
-    <figcaption><b>Figure 1.</b> Routing diagram for method of monitoring an entire NMP AV-chain for jitter, noise and other unwanted artifacts, from a single location.
+    <figcaption><b>Figure 1.</b> Routing diagram of our method for monitoring the audio and video quality of a NMP system from a single location.
 Each side of the network represents a unique NMP kit.</figcaption>
 </figure>

 To fine-tune the audio, we adjusted software and hardware buffer sizes to locate the lowest possible configuration that ensured a stable audio transmission over a significant period (maybe 10minutes total).
 For the video, we used a similar a approach, only adjusting the framerate, compression (M-JPEG) amount, and video resolution to find the sweet-spot.